KunalRelia/VCCBG/README.md

 It asks the critical question: What if Algorithm B checks every single seed vertex in the graph, and absolutely none of them yield a smaller vertex cover?
 By sewing together the seed-coverage maps, the components captured by the boundaries, and Theorem 12, Thm13Lemma16_post123.lean delivers the final, definitive proof: if no local improvement is found anywhere, then no S-diminishing bipartite graph exists anywhere in the entire graph.
 Therefore, the algorithm's failure to find an improvement is an absolute, global guarantee that the current vertex cover S is genuinely a minimum vertex cover.

 ## Status
-We have completed the formalization of key proofs ("Goals Accomplished!").
-However, we used a couple of axioms to do so.
-Hence, to ensure the Lean formalization is unconditional (assumption-free) just like the paper's results, we are refactoring or reengineering many files.
-Therefore, the Lean code in this repository is divided into two bins: completed and in-progress.
+We have completed the formalization of key proofs: Sorry Count is zero and all "Goals Accomplished!".
+However, we defined a major axiom to do so.
+Hence, to ensure the Lean formalization is unconditional just like the paper's results, we are refactoring or reengineering many files.
+Therefore, the Lean code in this repository is virtually divided into two bins: completed and in-progress.

 ### Completed:
 * Thm12.lean